Take Control of Your Privacy

 DOES BRIDGE SHARE THE INFORMATION IT RECEIVES?

-We reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order, or legal process served on our website.
+In addition, we reserve the right to disclose your personally identifiable information as required by law and when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order, or legal process served on our website.

 WHAT CHOICES DO I HAVE?

 BRIDGE maintains an email marketing newsletter list to communicate with our clients and prospects.
-Individuals must affirmatively ask to join our mailing list by opting–in on the BRIDGE Web site.
-We do not rent, loan, trade or lease the addresses on our list to anyone.
-All email messages sent to this list include an opportunity to unsubscribe or opt–out of receiving future Insight newsletters.
+Individuals must affirmatively ask to join our mailing list by opting-in on the BRIDGE Web site.
+We do not rent, loan, trade, or lease the addresses on our list to anyone.
+All email messages sent to this list include an opportunity to unsubscribe or opt-out of receiving future Insight newsletters.

 BRIDGE maintains a postal mailing list to communicate with our clients and prospects.
 We do not rent, loan, trade or lease our list to anyone.
 You can request to be removed from our mailing list by contacting us via email.
 You may also request to be removed from our mailing list at the postal address below: